vfabing/vfabing.github.io/_posts/2019-06-20-azure-pipelines-how-to-add-a-build-agent-with-azure-container-instances-part-2-custom-agent.markdown

 ## Start with the template from Microsoft documentation
 Go to [Running a self-hosted agent in Docker](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#linux) and get the `Dockerfile` and `start.sh`.

-These two files are the minimum required to run a container with a azure pipeline agent installed and running inside.
+These two files are the minimum required to run a container with an azure pipeline agent installed and running inside.

 ## Create a private container registry using Azure Container Registry